Chart Color Schemes

 Age

-Ivanhoe's median age exceeds the national pattern
+Ivanhoe's population is slightly older than the national pattern

-Ivanhoe's median age is 41 years, which is notably higher than Greater Melbourne's average of 37 and slightly older than Australia's median of 38.
-Compared to the Greater Melbourne average, Ivanhoe has a significantly higher percentage of individuals aged 65-74 (10.9% locally), but a lower percentage of those aged 25-34 (13.6%).
-According to the 2021 Census, the age group of 75 to 84 years has increased from 5.2% to 6.9% of Ivanhoe's population, while the age group of 5 to 14 years has decreased from 10.9% to 9.6%.
-Demographic projections indicate that Ivanhoe's age profile will change significantly by 2041, with the strongest growth expected in the 75-84 age cohort, which is projected to grow by 123%, adding 1,124 residents to reach a total of 2,040.
+Ivanhoe's median age is 41 years, which is higher than Greater Melbourne's average of 37 and slightly older than Australia's median of 38.
+Compared to Greater Melbourne, Ivanhoe has a notably higher proportion of individuals aged 65-74 (10.9%) and a lower proportion of those aged 25-34 (13.6%).
+According to the 2021 Census, the population aged 75 to 84 grew from 5.2% to 6.9%, while the age group 5 to 14 declined from 10.9% to 9.6%.
+By 2041, Ivanhoe's demographic profile is expected to change significantly.
+The 75-84 age cohort is projected to grow by 123%, adding 1,124 residents to reach a total of 2,040.